Alfresco/docs-alfresco/search-enterprise/3.2/admin/index.md

 To setup the Re-Indexing Instance:

-1. Deploy 3 Amazon EC2 instances in the same VPC as all the other services.
+1. Deploy three Amazon EC2 instances in the same VPC as all the other services.

-2. Attach the Amazon EC2 instances to a security group that allows all incoming traffic from other services.
+2. Attach the Amazon EC2 instances to a security group that allows all incoming traffic from the other services.

-3. Install Java 17 on all 3 instances.
+3. Install Java 17 on all three instances.

-4. Copy `alfresco-elasticsearch-connector-distribution-3.2.1` to the 3 Amazon EC2 instances.
+4. Copy `alfresco-elasticsearch-connector-distribution-3.2.1` to the three Amazon EC2 instances.

-   Run `7` threads on each of the two instances and `6` on the third instance to achieve a total of a `20` thread count.
+   Run `7` threads on each of the two instances and `6` on the third instance to achieve a total of `20` thread count.

 5. In a command prompt on the VPC `cd` to where `alfresco-elasticsearch-reindexing-3.1.1-app.jar` is located.

-6. Run the code with your specific configuration, where:
+6. Run the following Indexing command with your specific configuration, where:

     * `server.port` - a unique port number to run the required number of threads needed for an instance.
-For example, to run 7 threads from instance1, you must copy the code 7 times and provide a unique port in each of the 7 sets of commands.
+For example, to run 7 threads from instance one, you must copy the code 7 times and provide a unique port in each of the 7 sets of commands.
     * `alfresco.reindex.fromId` and `alfresco.reindex.toId` - a unique `nodeID` for each thread.
 You can equally distribute the total file count among the threads.
 In this example, 1B among 20 threads with each thread receiving 50 million each.
 For example:
         * For Thread 1: `alfresco.reindex.fromId=0` and `alfresco.reindex.toId=50000000`
         * For Thread 2: `alfresco.reindex.fromId=50000001` and `alfresco.reindex.toId=100000000`